Rafflesia zollingeriana: Description

 Rafflesia species lack roots, stems and chlorophyll, and their leaves have been reduced to tiny scales.
 They are parasitic plants, deriving all their nutrition from their host species, which they invade by growing a mycelium-like net of foreign tissue within the roots or stems.
 R. zollingeriana likely only invades the roots of a Tetrastigma species, a vine related to grapes.
 The flower buds directly out of the thicker roots of the vine, emerging from underground.
-It rises up to 30cm from the surface of the soil when fully opened.
+It rises up to 30 cm from the surface of the soil when fully opened.
 Flowers last five to seven days in situ before wilting.

 Rafflesia species can have different female and male flowers, or 'perfect' flowers with both sexes.
 R. zollingeriana is of the former type.
 The flowers are only functionally gonochorous: in the female (pistillate) flowers, the stamens are reduced to non-functional staminodes.
 In this species the flowers measure 15 to 30 cm across, sometimes up to 40 cm.
 The 'petals', or more correctly the perianth-lobes, are coloured dark red with numerous, small, pale-coloured, wart-like spots, and it is brown-red inside the perianth-tube.

 The flowers of Rafflesia have evolved into such bizarre structures, a special terminology is needed to describe them.
-Characteristics of R. zollingeriana are a single, slightly protruding annulus, and within it the central column or columna is capped with a column-disc with a erect rim on the underside with more than ten stout, conical protuberances (processus), which can grow up to 2 cm in length.
+Characteristics of R. zollingeriana are a single, slightly protruding annulus, and within it the central column or columna is capped with a column-disc with an erect rim on the underside with more than ten stout, conical protuberances (processus), which can grow up to 2 cm in length.
 A closed flower bud is usually technically called a 'knop' (kuncup in Indonesian).